If your children are around bodies of water on a regular basis, it's important to

 or water depth, and being near water when drinking alcohol or using drugs.
 To protect

-your teen from drowning, AAP offers the following tips:
+your teen from drowning, AAP offers these tips:

 Insist that your teen always swim with a buddy.